PBrdng/LearningAlgebraicVarieties.jl/README.md

 ```julia
 EllipsoidDistances(Ω, f, λ)
 ```
-where `f` is a vector of polynomials from [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) and λ sets the ratio between the principal axes of the ellipsoids
+where `f` is a vector of polynomials of the type provided by [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) and λ sets the ratio between the principal axes of the ellipsoids